 Luisa Puello is a veteran teacher with eight years of teaching adults from diverse backgrounds.
 Her accounting degree enables her to help students successfully pass the HiSET mathematics exam.
 Here, Luisa has learned the value of serving and helping her Latino community, demonstrating that there are no barriers to education that cannot be achieved.
 MUA is a solid institution that will guide you to make a better future for yourself and your family.

-Guillermina Diaz Amaro: President
+Guillermina Diaz Amaro: Officer

 Guillermina has served as the President of the MUA Board of Directors for 8 years.
 She uses her experience at Bank of America to teach financial literacy to students.
 Guillermina loves seeing students receive their GED through MUA through her volunteering.